Shaukataliii/clean-code-lessons/README.md

 ### 14. Name functions as Verbs and classes as Nouns.

 ### 15. The name of a function or variable should reflect its purpose and how it completes that.

+### 16. Don't use multiple words for same task.
+For Example, use both get, retrieve etc. Instead use only one and stay consistent with it.